-In May 2011, the FASB released ASU 2011-4, Fair Value Measurement (Topic 720) - Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in U.S. GAAP and in IFRS as part of its convergence efforts with the IASB to ensure that fair value has the same meaning in U.S. GAAP and in IFRS and that their respective fair value measurement and disclosure requirements are the same, except for minor stylistic differences.
-Importantly, the ASU does not change when a fair value measurement is required under U.S. GAAP.
+In May 2011, the FASB released ASU 2011-4, Fair Value Measurement (Topic 720) - Amendments to Achieve Common Fair Value Measurement and Disclosure Requirements in US GAAP and in IFRS as part of its convergence efforts with the IASB to ensure that fair value has the same meaning in US GAAP and in IFRS and that their respective fair value measurement and disclosure requirements are the same, except for minor stylistic differences.
+Importantly, the ASU does not change when a fair value measurement is required under US GAAP.
 The amendments in ASU 2011-4 are effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2011.
-The adoption of this standard will not have an effect on our results of operation or our financial position.
+The adoption of this standard as of January 1, 2012 had no effect on our results of operation or our financial position.
+See Note 15 for additional information.